 Nothing beats classic Middle Eastern recipes.
 From shish tawook and homemade falafel to hummus and kibbeh, every dish is a celebration of flavors.
 Chicken shawarma is one of those dishes that almost everyone has tried at some point, usually in a restaurant.
 Today, I'm going to show you how to make this classic recipe at home.
 The key is in the mix of spices!

 About this recipe

 Shawarma is a Middle Eastern street food that's packed with flavor thanks to the special spice mixture that brings it all together.
+You can find both beef shawarma and chicken shawarma all around the Middle East.
 Traditional chicken shawarma is made with marinated chicken pieces layered on a spit, rotating and roasting for a few hours until fully cooked.

 Shawarma is juicy and flavorful with crispy bits.
 It can be served on a plate with some salad such as Mediterranean salad and spreads such as toum (garlic spread) or as a wrap with fresh and warm pita or lavash.

 Since we love shawarma but don't own a spit at home, I worked out a recipe for that uses an easy technique to make the chicken juicy and flavorful like (or even better than) you local shawarma joint!

 - Chicken - I prefer using boneless skinless chicken thighs for this recipe because they're juicy and tender after cooking.
 However, you can also use boneless skinless chicken breast or a combination of thighs and breast.